 If you want to read more about B2B affiliate marketing, you may check our earlier post about the different strategies to do affiliate marketing for B2B.

 It is recruitment that is the most time-consuming and labor-intensive part of managing an affiliate program.
 First, you need to decide which segments you want to target and collect a list of potential affiliates.
 Then, you can personalize your pitch and reach out to them.
 And if you’re lucky and manage to convert them, you should also follow up with them every now and then.

 Your ideal affiliate makes recurring sales.
 And such affiliates usually have many affiliate offers to promote.
 There is, however, a limited number of products they can promote.
-Almost half, or 42% of affiliates prefer to promote only 1–10 products.
+Most affiliates prefer to promote only 1–10 products.
 This is why it’s good to remind them about the existence of your program.
 Top affiliates are notoriously busy and hard to reach.

 Make sure that your offer can somehow stand out from the competing offers.
 It also helps if you have a product that is actually worth promoting.

 Given the nature of affiliate recruitment, optimizing this process as much as possible usually pays off.
 Here are 8 techniques to help you recruit top-selling affiliates for your B2B company:

 1. Take a look at your customer base

 This is the most obvious and straightforward way to recruit affiliates.
 It’s also the foundation of every referral program.
 The difference is that in an affiliate program, it’s only one of the many ways to reach out to partners.